 Skip to main content

-Designed for children’s centres and nurseries, our artist-led Early Years projects introduce young children to dance through music, storytelling, and multi-sensory play.
+Designed for children’s centres and Early Years providers, our artist-led Early Years projects introduce young children to dance through music, storytelling, and multi-sensory play.

 Sessions bring to life the stories of much-loved children’s books: